WeatherLab/fsodoc/source/tutorial/create_news_items.rst

     $routes->add('(:any)', 'Pages::view/$1');

-Now point your browser to your local development environment where you installed CodeIgniter and add index.php/news/create to the URL.
+Now point your browser to your local development environment where you installed FSO and add index.php/news/create to the URL.
-Congratulations, you just created your first CodeIgniter application!
+Congratulations, you just created your first FSO application!
 Add some news and check out the different pages you made.